-In 2010 the Society became an incorporated charity, merging with the Institute of Professional Soil Scientists which continues to deliver the needs of the Society's professional membership.
+In 2010 the Society became an incorporated charity, merging with the Institute of Professional Soil Scientists.
+This means that the society now has membership representing all areas of soil science.

 The British Society of Soil Science encourages anyone with an interest in soil, whether this interest lies in the soil itself or its wider use within the environment, to join the society.
 There is a small membership fee, with discounts for students and those from low income countries.